grcvhon/atm-analysis/passage_layer/README.md

 ### Download/Load ocean current bearing and speed datasets
 We will obtain our ocean current bearing and speed datasets from [BioOracle](https://www.bio-oracle.org/) via the R package `biooracler`.
 BioOracle layers are at the spatial resolution of 0.05 x 0.05 decimal degrees and of decadal temporal resolution.

-We have code that will download these BioOracle layers each time it is run (see [sbs_script.R](https://github.com/grcvhon/atm-analysis/blob/master/passage_layer/scripts/sbs_script.R)).
+We have code that will download these BioOracle layers each time it is run (see either [sbs_bearing_script.R](https://github.com/grcvhon/atm-analysis/blob/master/passage_layer/scripts/sbs_bearing_script.R) or [sbs_speed_script.R](https://github.com/grcvhon/atm-analysis/blob/master/passage_layer/scripts/sbs_speed_script.R)).
 However, we may want to save these layers to file so we can access it immediately when running the job through the HPC.
 ```r
 # load required packages
 library(gdistance)